-The Rapid Support Forces (RSF), in Arabic El Quwat El Da’m El Saree’, are under the command of the National Intelligence and Security Service (NISS), which is accountable to the Sudanese president.
+The Rapid Support Forces (RSF), in Arabic El Guwat El Da’m El Saree’, are under the command of the National Intelligence and Security Service (NISS), which is accountable to the Sudanese president.
 The RSF militia was created in 2013 to fight armed rebel groups throughout Sudan.

 Members of the RSF have been issued NISS identity cards.
 These IDs ensure them immunity under the National Security Services Act of 2010.
 In January 2015, a constitutional amendment gave the RSF the status of ‘regular force’.

-The force is commanded on the ground by Brig.
-General Mohamed Hamdan Dagalo, commonly known in Sudan as 'Hemeti'.
+The force is commanded on the ground by Brig Gen Mohamed Hamdan Dagalo, commonly known in Sudan as ‘Hemeti’.
 Hemeti is a former commander of the paramilitary Border Guards and Janjaweed militia leader.
 He is the nephew of Juma Dagalo, Chief of the Awlad Mansour section of the Mahariya clan of the Abbala (camel-herders) Rizeigat Arabs.

 The members of the RSF have been drawn from paramilitary forces, notably the Border Guards, and other government-backed militia groups, including a variety of proxy militias, commonly known as janjaweed.
 These were armed by the government at the start of the conflict in Darfur and were the primary perpetrators of brutal attacks on non-Arab civilians, the activist group the Enough Project stated in January 2014.

-According to several sources, including Major-General Abdelaziz, the majority of the RSF troops are Darfuris recruited by Hemeti in September and October 2013.
+According to several sources, including Maj Abdelaziz, the majority of the RSF troops are Darfuris recruited by Hemeti in September and October 2013.